 How to get around Liverpool

 Liverpool is a walkable city with lots of shops, restaurants and of course Beatles sights around the Albert Dock area and city centre.

 If you are intending to visit some of the Beatles sights that are a little further out I would recommend a tour.

 Discover more about the Beatles

 I am sure you will love your time in Liverpool.
 This itinerary and guide will have given you loads of ideas and tips to make the most of your visit.

 International Beatles Week is held annually in Liverpool.
-With over 70 bands from over 20 countries and fans traveling from all over the world it is a fantastic time to visit the city.
+With over 70 bands from over 20 countries and fans travelling from all over the world, it is a fantastic time to visit the city.

 Find more inspiration for your travels in my England Travel Guide which includes information about what to see, where to stay, how to get around, travel tips, recommended reading and more to make the most of your trip.